 On this block on South Main Street, cleared in 2013, once stood St. Joseph Hospital.

 St. Joseph’s was Fort Worth’s first hospital and its only hospital until 1906.
 St. Joseph’s in its first few incarnations was one of our most stately public buildings.
 The original building was three hundred feet long with two stories and a porch around all four sides.
-(Photo from UTA Library.)
+(Photo from University of Texas at Arlington Library.)

 J. M. Eddy of tycoon Jay Gould’s Missouri Pacific railroad founded the hospital in 1883, about two years after the railroad began serving Fort Worth.
 Missouri Pacific had started its hospital system in 1879.
 The system was funded by employee dues, which ranged from thirty-five to fifty cents a month.